BOA Instructional Course

 This 1 day programme runs two parallel streams and provides curriculum driven clinical updates and critical condition assessment opportunities aimed at T&O trainees and SAS surgeons.

-Stream 1: Case Based Discussions (CBDs) on critical conditions e.g. diabetic foot; necrotising fasciitis; spinal infection and metastatic spinal compression.
+Stream 1: Case Based Discussions (CBDs) on critical conditions e.g. Bone Tumours, Complex Regional Pain Syndrome (CRPS), Limping Child and Cauda Equina.

 Hiro Tanaka an established T&O surgical trainer and our educational advisor, Lisa Hadfield-Law, facilitate each course.